Get your Social Proof messaging on your webshop right once and for all.

 The most important takeaway is this:

-You should be leveraging Social Proof messages to ensure the best experience for your end customers.
+You should be leveraging Social Proof methods to ensure the best experience for your end customers.

 It’s about being data-driven and customer-centric - but it’s also high time to be original.
 Disrupt the market and take the Social Proof veterans out of the game.